raspberrypilearning/zombie-apocalypse-map/en/step_9.md

 --- /hint ---

 --- hint ---
 To add a space between the values you will also need to concatenate in a string containing a space - `" "`
 --- /hint ---

 --- /hints ---

++ Now that we have this data, we can save it and use it to recreate the map - a crucial element of our zombie survival plan.